GooldenApple/Jazz-the-Cat-in-the-Hat/README.md

 A custom `404.html` is included for GitHub Pages to handle broken links with a clear return path to the homepage (Back to Home) and a visible, clickable homepage URL.

 ---

+## Future improvments
+- add sad face to Jazz the Cat when game over and confetti rain when cleared level.
+- make the orbs/notes be fully controled by beat.
+- make the game never ending.
+- make Jazz dance moves better and more fun.
+- make Jazz the Cat more fluffy and groovy.
+- add break points to start from when "game over".
+- organize settings panels better.
 ## Roadmap

 - Tune levels so **Lv 1–3** strictly guarantee one orb at a time.